sumitk-singh/js-exercise/readme.md

 ### Ex-25: Sort in accending and decending order
 ### Ex-26: Usage of while and do while
 ### Ex-27: Generate random email id
+### Ex-28: Count the frequency of elements in a array